CVector-Energy/cvec-python/README.md

 ## `__init__(?host, ?tenant, ?api_key, ?default_start_at, ?default_end_at)`

 Setup the SDK with the given host and API Key.
-The host and API key are loaded from environment variables CVEC_HOST, CVEC_TENANT, CVEC_API_KEY, if they are not given as arguments to the constructor.
+The host and API key are loaded from environment variables CVEC_HOST, CVEC_API_KEY, if they are not given as arguments to the constructor.
 The `default_start_at` and `default_end_at` can provide a default query time interval for API methods.

 ## `get_spans(name, ?start_at, ?end_at, ?limit)`